olive-robotics/bots_bento_icra24/docs/rulebook.md

 Virtual Walls are made of yellow/black tape and may never be crossed during a run.
 The arena doesn't contain Walls.

 ###### 3.2.3 Obstacles

+The arena will initially be free of obstacles, providing a clear path for the robots to navigate.
+However, for an added technical challenge, paper packaging boxes can be introduced into the arena.
+This inclusion is intended to increase the difficulty of the task, requiring robots to navigate around or interact with these obstacles as part of their pallet transport and sorting objectives.

 ###### 3.2.4 Tapes

 <img src="/images/14.png" alt="7.png" width="200" />